Gise345/Drift/Drift_Legal_Framework_Updated.md

 This is legally similar to:
 - Credit card processing fees (Visa/Mastercard charge merchants 2-3%)
 - App store fees (Apple/Google take 15-30% for app transactions)
-- Payment platform fees (PayPal charges 2.9% + $0.30 per transaction)
+- Payment platform fees (Stripe charges 2.9% + $0.30 per transaction)
 - Marketplace fees (Airbnb charges guests ~14% service fee)

 Drift's 19% covers the FULL COST of operating a complex technology platform—not just payment processing—which is why it's higher than basic credit card fees but comparable to other technology marketplaces.